WhatATragedy/whatatragedy.github.io/_posts/2020/07/2020-07-08-Who-Has-Your-Data.md

 ---
 ![](/contents/images/2020/07/DatabutBig.PNG)
 ## Introduction
-During my time working from home, I was browing [Hacker News](https://news.ycombinator.com/), it's a great site that has some great information on it if you can get over the hideous UI.
+During my time working from home, I was browsing [Hacker News](https://news.ycombinator.com/), it's a great site that has some great information on it if you can get over the hideous UI.
 I stumbled on something called 'Malvertising', the post I came across is a few months old and I have only just got around to doing a writeup, so I've since lost it.
 You can read about it here though [https://blog.eccouncil.org/malvertising-what-it-is-and-how-to-avoid-it/](https://blog.eccouncil.org/malvertising-what-it-is-and-how-to-avoid-it/).

 Reading this sparked my interest, who was serving the biggest Ad Exchanges on the internet?
 We know about Google and Facebook, but who are the other players?